From semi-total to equitable total colorings

 \subsection{Equitable total colorings}

 \begin{definition} Let $G$ be a simple connected graph and let $\mu$ be a TC of $G$.
-The {\it $\mu$-class} of a color $i\in\chi(\Delta)=\{1,2,\ldots,\Delta +1\}$ is the subset of $V(G)\cup E(G)$ having its elements assigned color $i$ by $\mu$. \end{definition}
+The {\it $\mu$-class} of a color $i\in\chi(\Delta)$ is the subset of $V(G)\cup E(G)$ having its elements assigned color $i$ by $\mu$. \end{definition}

-\begin{definition} A TC $\mu$ of a simple connected graph $G$ is said to be {\it equitable} if the cardinalities of any two $\mu$-classes differ by at most 1, in which case $\mu$ is said to be {\it equitable}. \end{definition}
+\begin{definition} A TC $\mu$ of a simple connected graph $G$ is {\it equitable} if the cardinalities of every two $\mu$-classes differ by at most 1, in which case $\mu$ is said to be an {\it equitable} TC, or an EqTC. \end{definition}

 \begin{definition} Given a TC $\mu$ of a simple connected graph $G$, let $\gamma(\mu)$ be the difference between the maximum and minimum cardinalities of $\mu$-classes of $G$. \end{definition}

 \begin{definition} Given a simple connected graph $G$, the minimum value of $\gamma(\mu)$ over all TCs $\mu$ of $G$ is said to be the {\it gamma parameter} $\gamma(G)$ of $G$. \end{definition}